telegram-bot-rb/telegram-bot/README.md

 ```

 There is context for testing bot controller in the way similar to Rails controller tests.
-It's supposed to be low-level alternative for request specs
+It's supposed to be low-level alternative for request specs.
+Among the differencies is
+that controller tests use single controller instance for all dispatches in single exaple,
+session is stubbed (does not use configured store engine), and update is not serialized
+so it support mocks.
+This can be useful for unit testing, but should not be considered as
+default way to test bot.

 ```ruby
 require 'telegram/bot/updates_controller/rspec_helpers'